– Santhipriya –

 There is another important message that needs to be addressed here.
 When the virtual image of Goddess Sita was created and sent, it became necessary that the virtual image carried within herself some of the feelings and mannerisms of Goddess Sita, lest Ravana would easily detect that the virtual image was not that of Sita Devi.
 Immediately on the annihilation of Ravana, only the original Sita Devi gets reunited with Lord Rama.
 Seconds before the drama, she absorbs the virtual image -Vedavati- sitting under the Ashoka Vana in Sri Lanka and sits there in person (real Sita Devi) to get rescued by her husband Rama.
 Therefore only the real form of Sita Devi and not Vedavati who was the virtual image, joined with Lord Rama.
 Since the time was not ripe to reveal in public either the true aspects of Vedavati or the reasons for her creation, Sita Devi maintained silence and waited till the drama entering into the fire to prove her modesty was enacted in the midst of which she came out from the fire along with her virtual image –Vedavati- to reveal the entire truth after which Vedavati disappeared.
 The act of disappearance of Vedavati is only the philosophy of merging into the body of Sita.

-Sullied Rama lost his balance and on the counsel of sage Yathaajit, he transferred to Bharatha, his brother entire land of Sindhu, who too ruled it only for short while before bidding farewell to the rule and to position his sons Thakkan and Purlakan on Royal chair.
+Back to Kalidasa’s story, sullied Rama lost his balance and on the counsel of sage Yathaajit, he transferred to Bharatha, his brother entire land of Sindhu, who too ruled it only for short while before bidding farewell to the rule and to position his sons Thakkan and Purlakan on Royal chair.
 Similar history followed with another brother Lakhman who too parted with the Kingship to throne Anghada and Chandrakethu his two sons.
-Not to be left behind, Rama too followed their steps to engage his twins in the ruling.
+Not to be left behind, Rama too followed their steps to engage his twins Lava and Kusa in the ruling.

 Thus Raghu brothers peacefully passed on their burden to their due and perfect successors to lead an austere life, and when the time to reach their lords in heaven came, the torch bearer in the form of sage Durvasa visited Rama.
 He desired one to one secret conference with Rama which when granted, met him in isolation and persuaded Rama to end his incarnation.
-Lashman, who stood guard at the gate broke in upon their secret conversation in a haste as he staggered to hear the content and turned sad.
-To atone the sin he committed by entering in secret meeting as uninvited guest, and fact on Rama’s end nearing heard, sad Lashman sought their pardon and in deep devotion and love to Rama quietly walked to river Sarayu in isolation and shed his earthly venture in yogic style.
+Lashman, who stood guard at the gate broke in upon hearing their secret conversation in a haste as he staggered to hear the content and turned sad.
+To atone the sin of committing entry in to the secret meeting room as uninvited guest, and the fact on Rama’s end heard, sad Lashman sought their pardon and in deep devotion and love to Rama quietly walked to river Sarayu in isolation and shed his earthly venture in yogic style.
 The soul within his body flew to heaven.

-One of the books, Valmiki Ramayana translated into Tamil, written in the year 1941 by an eminent author called ‘Maha Vidwan Sreemath Prathivathi Bayangaram Annangarachariya Swamigal’ of Kanjeepuram district of Tamilnadu in India has mentioned under title ‘Samshaeba Ramayana’ in the first Sarga of the book that it was Sage Narada who briefed the epic Ramayana to Valmiki and thereafter, the incident that provoked Valmiki in the bank of river Tamasa, prompted him to compose the Ramayana in verse form.
+One of the books, Valmiki Ramayana translated into Tamil, written in the year 1941 by an eminent author called ‘Maha Vidwan Sreemath Prathivathi Bayangaram Annangarachariya Swamigal’ of Kanjeepuram district of Tamilnadu in India has mentioned under title ‘Samshaeba Ramayana’ in the first Sarga of the book that it was Sage Narada who briefed the epic Ramayana to Valmiki and thereafter, an incident that occurred in the bank of river Tamasa provoked Valmiki and prompted him to compose the Ramayana in verse form.
 As he was searching for suitable disciple to pass on the gem, Lava and Kusa came forward to absorb the epic.

 The said Ramayana, in the form of verse portraying the valor of Rama has been reportedly composed during the rein of Rama and therefore Lava and Kusa were able to recite them in Rama’s court.
 However the epic in verse did not attempt to promote Rama a divine incarnate, though the events and narration linked the folks on earth and those in heaven.